- The Washington Times - Wednesday, December 17, 2025

 Advertisement

-With tensions on high simmer, action has shifted to the fate of lovable mammals.
+With tensions high, action has shifted to the fate of lovable mammals.

-Xiao Xiao and Lei Lei, are set to depart Tokyo’s Ueno Zoo for their ancestral homeland in February, though both were born at the zoo to parents loaned by Beijing.
+Xiao Xiao and Lei Lei are set to depart Tokyo’s Ueno Zoo for their ancestral homeland in February, though both were born at the zoo to parents lent by Beijing.

 Per agreements known colloquially as “panda diplomacy,” China, which is responsible for the species’ conservation, retains control of all the animals globally.
-Even pandas born overseas must go to China by age 4, when they reach adulthood.
+Even pandas born overseas must be sent to China by the age of 4, when they reach adulthood.

-China first loaned pandas to Japan in 1972, the year Beijing and Tokyo opened diplomatic relations, and Japan has always had pandas since then.
+China first lent pandas to Japan in 1972, the year Beijing and Tokyo opened diplomatic relations, and Japan has always had pandas since then.
 That changes when Xiao Xiao and Lei Lei depart.

 With Ms. Takaichi refusing to accede to Chinese demands that she retract her November remarks, bilateral relations remain strained.
 There are no current indications that the pandas will be returned or replaced.